Warrantless searches in the United States: US Foreign Intelligence Surveillance Court of Review

 The "balancing test drawn from Keith" is a reference to United States v.
 U.S. District Court, in which the Supreme Court of the United States established a legal test to determine whether the primary use of the warrantless search was to collect foreign intelligence, as per presidential authority, or whether that primary use is to gather evidence for use in a criminal trial.

 Trump administration

+The administration detained Mahmoud Khalil without a warrant.

-On March 14, 2025, United States Attorney General Pam Bondi issued a directive allowing law enforcement officials to enter the homes of migrants without warrants, citing the 1798 Alien Enemies Act.
+In March 2025, United States Attorney General Pam Bondi issued a memo, "Guidance For Implementing The Alien Enemies Act", which said: